department-of-veterans-affairs/vagov-content/pages/records/download-va-letters.md

 ### What types of VA letters can I download using this tool?

-You can download a variety of VA award letters that include information about your benefits and service history.
+You can download a variety of VA letters that include information about your benefits and service history.

 </section>

-### How do I download a VA award letter?
+### How do I download a VA letter?

-Before you download your VA award letter, we’ll ask you to review the address we have on file for you.
+Before you download your VA letter, we’ll ask you to review the address we have on file for you.

 This address will be listed on your letter.
 If this address isn’t correct, you can update it.
 But your letter will still be valid even with the incorrect address.